aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OFT to OTT?</h2>

+The OFT format is a proprietary file format used by Microsoft Outlook to store email messages.
+It is not compatible with other email clients and applications, so it is necessary to convert OFT files to OTT format, which is an open standard format that is supported by most email clients and applications.

-For a Python developer, who is trying to add a OFT to OTT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word OTT format.
+<h2>How Aspose.Total Helps for OFT to OTT Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process from OFT to OTT.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which make the conversion process easy and efficient.
+The process involves two steps: firstly, the Email is loaded and rendered into HTML using Aspose.Email for Python via .NET, and secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word OTT format.
+This process is fast and efficient, and it ensures that the converted file is compatible with most email clients and applications.

 {{% /blocks/products/pf/feature-page-summary %}}